8 Easy Steps to Organize Anything

-Just in case one of your New Year's resolutions is to get organized, I wanted to share the process my team and I go through EVERY single time we work with clients and in our own homes.
+How we organize one space is how we organize EVERY space.
+I wanted to share the process my team and I go through EVERY single time we work with clients and in our own homes.
 It’s always the same 8 steps.
+Hopefully once you see how easy it is, you can tackle a space in your home that’s been causing you stress or anxiety.

 It usually takes 4-5 hours to organize a space, so make sure you’ve blocked off a good chunk of time so that you can start and FINISH a space.
 If you don’t have that kind of time, then start with one drawer.
 The process will remain the same.